elysia-lys/libft/README.md

 # libft
-*This project has been created as part of the 42 curriculum by <yeliew@student.42kl.edu.my>.*
+*This project has been created as part of the 42 curriculum by <yeliew>.*

 ## Description
 ### Libft